 Placing multiple bets is a vital part of any betting strategy.
 It allows bettors to potentially generate huge profits using low stakes.
 Multiple betting allows you to put one wager on the outcome of two or more events.
 The bookmaker places the wager on the first event; if this bet wins, the winnings are put on to the following event in the accumulator.
 The bet continues until all the selections have either won or lost.
 Any loss in the series will mean that the wager has lost and all multiple bets winnings and stake are lost.

 When you are placing multiple bets, you are betting on the outcome of several consecutive races.
 In order to win multiple bets, all your selections in every race you bet on must win.
-The idea is to use the winnings from the first race as stakes for the second and subsequent races, meaning that a winning multiple bet will get you substantial returns.
+The idea is to use the winnings from the first race as stakes for the second and subsequent races.
+Thus ensuring that a winning multiple bet will get you substantial returns.

 You can place multiple Each Way bets, multiple Place bets, and multiple Win bets.
-It’s also possible to place multiple Superfecta and Trifecta wagers; however the odds of having them pay off are very much against you and these wagers should be left to the experienced punters.
+It’s also possible to place multiple Superfecta and Trifecta wagers; however the odds of having them pay off are very much against you.
+These types of wagers should be left to the experienced punters.

 The Best Approach to Multiple Bets

 The key to picking a multiple bet is in the selection of the ponies.
 Try not to go to a bookmakers wanting to do a Lucky-15 and then scratching around for 4-ponies to put in it.
 You’re likely to find yourself forcing in a fourth pony that you are not so confident with and it could certainly let you down.